whyiremixwomen index

 My Eyes My Lovely.
 With Love Song I used fewer elements as the substance for the mix and took them further out, trying to set the tenderness of the vocal in a fairly disturbed ultra-modern sound world with more reference to my own avant-grime sound.

-Michele describes her remix
+Michele describes her remix:

 I See You is the story of a romantic encounter at an interstellar Wild West bar in a black hole near Venus.
 Potential sunny times take an unfortunate turn.